 • The United States sugar production is shared between sugar cane (42 percent) and sugar beets (58 percent).
 Cane sugar is processed in two different facilities, a Sugar Mill and a Sugar Refinery.
 Instead of beet sugar which is refined in a single facility—a Sugar Factory.
 The image below gives an overview of the sugar industry in the United States.

 Learn more about cane and beet sugar in a previous post: Cane vs. Beet Sugar: A Difference?

-Almost forty-five types of cane sugar are sold in unrefined, raw, or refined forms.
-Unrefined sugars (muscovado, jaggery) and raw sugars (turbinado, evaporated cane juice) are produced directly from the cane juice in a facility located close to cane fields, a Sugar Mill.
-Refined sugars (granulated, confectioners, brown sugars) are produced in a Sugar Refinery, which are usually located close to a waterway and areas of heavy sugar consumption.
+• You may buy cane sugar in unrefined, raw, or refined forms.
+Unrefined sugars (muscovado, jaggery) and raw sugars (turbinado, evaporated cane juice) are produced directly from the cane juice in a Sugar Mill, located close to cane fields.
+On the other hand, refined sugars are not produced directly from cane juice.
+Instead, they are made from crude raw sugar (see image below).